What is the Omaha Rotary Night Club?

 United States of America

 We meet on the 1st and 3rd Tuesdays of the Month, 5:30 pm at Legacy Chophouse for the month of February.
-5th Tuesdays our a special social event.
+5th Tuesdays are a special social event.
 See website for location and details.

 Want to talk to us?